asbadve/api/sections/request_formats.md

 # API Call Format #

 ## Request URLs ##
 Being a REST-style API, all calls are made to paths based on the resource you're accessing.
-For more specifics on individual resources, see the [ReferenceIndex API Reference].
+For more specifics on individual resources, see the [API Reference](https://github.com/audioboo/api/blob/master/sections/reference_index.md).

 For example, if you're trying to access a list of clips a user is following, you'll make HTTP `GET` request to:

 `http://api.audioboo.fm/users/12/audio_clips/followed`

-where 12 is the id of the user you're interested in and you want data returned in the JSON encoding.
-See [RequestFormat#Response_Encoding Response Encoding] below to find out what encodings we can use in responses.
+where 12 is the id of the user you're interested in.
+See [Response Encoding](https://github.com/audioboo/api/blob/master/sections/request_formats.md#Response_Encoding) below to find out what encodings we can use in responses.

 If you were trying to upload a clip to the linked user, you'd make a HTTP `POST` to:
 `http://api.audioboo.fm/account/audio_clips`